jamesrobinsonvfx/colorpaletteramp/README.md

 # Color Palette Ramp
-A Houdini HDA that creates a ramp based on a color palette from an image using k-means clustering.
+A Houdini HDA that creates a ramp based on a color palette from an image.

 ## [Get the HDA](https://github.com/jamesrobinsonvfx/colorpaletteramp/raw/0.3.0/source/otls/bin/jamesr_colorpaletteramp.hda)

+*Compatible with __Houdini 18.0__*

+This node can be used on its own to create ramps to use elsewhere, or to modify the color of the incoming geometry.

+The HDA uses k-means clustering in Lab space to group visually-similar colors into a set number of clusters, resulting in a color palette from the input image.

 Since the OTL is pretty straightforward, all the Python code lives in the ``Scripts`` section on the HDA itself.
 It's also included here in the